CWRAdvocacy/cwra.africa/README.md

 ## License

-Landing page for Center for Women's Rights Advocacy (CWRA).
+Landing page for CWRA built with Next.JS and Material-UI
 Copyright (C) 2020  Center for Women's Rights Advocacy (CWRA)

 This program is free software: you can redistribute it and/or modify